PostHog/posthog.com/contents/docs/tutorials/enterprise.md

 <br />

-Thinking of using PostHog at a larger organization and want more information first?
+Thinking of using PostHog at a larger organization and need more information first?

 This tutorial is designed to give you a quick overview of how and why, the product and our organization work with people like you!